-Digital Tattoo Gets Under Your Skin to Monitor Blood Bioengineering doctoral student Kate Balaconis shines the iPhone reader against her tattooless arm.
+Digital Tattoo Gets Under Your Skin to Monitor Blood | Gadget Lab Bioengineering doctoral student Kate Balaconis shines the iPhone reader against her tattooless arm.
 Maybe tattoos aren’t just for Harley riders or rebellious teens after all.
 In a few years, diabetics might get inked up with digital tats that communicate with an iPhone to monitor their blood.
 Instead of the dye used for tribal arm bands and Chinese characters, these tattoos will contain nanosensors that read the wearer’s blood levels of sodium, glucose and even alcohol with the help of an iPhone 4 camera.
 Dr. “I had no idea how much to drink, or when,” said Clark, reflecting on her marathon run.
 Clark’s technology could spell out the eventual demise of the painful finger pricks required for blood tests — assuming users have an iPhone, which Northeastern bioengineering grad student Matt Dubach has customized to read light from the tiny sensors to collect and output data.
 Within the implant, certain nanoparticles will bind exclusively to specific blood contents, like sodium or glucose.